Goebel Adult Community Center

 Grey Law: Meets on the 2nd Mondays of each month by appointment only.
 Assisting individuals and non-profit groups that otherwise have limited access to legal services.
 Call 805-658-2266 to schedule an appointment.

-Will Preparation: Meets on the 3rd Thursday of each month by appointment only.
-No charge, no obligation, meetings to discuss preparation of wills and living trusts; affordable follow-up service available.
-Please call Mike Williams, Attorney, at 805-658-2266 for appointment and more information.
+Will Preparation: 4th Thursday of each month by appointment only.
+No charge, no obligation meetings to discuss preparation of wills and living trusts; affordable follow-up service available.
+Mike Williams, Attorney; Call 805-658-2266 for appointment and more information.

 PLEASE NOTE: Trips are open to persons ages 50+.
 Registration for trips is done in person only.
 All trips involve walking (some more than others).
 Bus boarding begins 15 minutes prior to departure time.